Reading time: approx. 10 minutes

 How does my company become asset-light?

-In general, the transformation from asset-heavy to asset-light means that companies replace tied-up capital (long-term fixed assets or capital expenditures - CAPEX) with flexible, ongoing operating expenditures (OPEX).
-These operating expenses can be quickly adjusted (reduced or increased) and are 100% tax deductible.
-In the case of CAPEX, only depreciation is tax-deductible, which is often lower than the corresponding OPEX).
-In the event of a crisis, it is also difficult to liquidate these and make the tied-up capital available.
+In general, the transformation from asset-heavy to asset-light means that companies replace tied-up capital (long-term fixed assets or capital expenditure - CAPEX) with flexible, ongoing operating expenditure (OPEX).
+These operating expenses can be quickly adjusted (reduced or increased) and are also 100% tax-deductible.
+In the case of CAPEX, only depreciation is tax-deductible, which is often lower than the corresponding OPEX.)
+In the event of a crisis, it is also difficult to liquidate them and make the tied-up capital available.

 Why a shift from CapEx to OpEx is worthwhile for your company!

 If you want to switch to a (partial) asset-light strategy, the question arises as to how a transformation is possible.
-Below we explain the advantages and disadvantages of 3 common models.
+The advantages and disadvantages of 3 common models are explained below.

 1. leasing

 With classic leasing, high initial investments are avoided through long-term financing.
-Instead, the assets are financed by fixed monthly instalments, usually over several years.
+Instead, the assets are usually financed over several years through fixed monthly installments.

-- The advantage of leasing is that companies 1.) avoid tying up a lot of capital through investments and 2.) stretch the financial burden over a long-term oriented period.
+• The advantage of leasing is that companies 1) avoid tying up a lot of capital through investments and 2) spread the financial burden over a long-term period.

-- The disadvantage, however, is the lack of flexibility in the contract design.
-Leasing contracts have a fixed term and do not provide the lessee with a flexible option for early exit.
-A company can therefore not react flexibly to its own needs or economic conditions, e.g. crises.
-In addition, the leased items must be capitalised in the balance sheet and only the depreciation (the loss in value) can be claimed for tax purposes.
-Strictly speaking, therefore, leasing is more of a financing vehicle and less of an asset-light financing in the true sense.
+• A disadvantage, however, is the lack of flexibility in the contract design.
+Leasing contracts have a fixed term and the lessee has no flexible option for early termination.
+This means that a company cannot react flexibly to its own requirements or economic conditions, e.g. crises.
+In addition, the leased items must be capitalized in the balance sheet and only the depreciation (the loss in value) can be claimed for tax purposes.
+Strictly speaking, leasing is therefore more of a financing vehicle than asset-light financing in the true sense of the word.

 2. sale-and-lease-back

-- The big advantage here, also compared to normal leasing, is a high one-off cash inflow from the sale, which initially leads to increased liquidity.
-Depending on the asset, the leasing instalments are financed over a long period of time and keep the financial burden constant at a lower level.
+• The major advantage here, even compared to normal leasing, is a high one-off cash inflow from the sale, which initially leads to increased liquidity.
+Depending on the asset, the leasing installments are financed over a long period of time and keep the financial burden at a constant low level.

-- The disadvantage remains that - analogous to the simple leasing approach - the ownership of the leased object is transferred to the lessee, who is thus considered the owner.
+• The disadvantage remains that - similar to the simple leasing approach - ownership of the leased asset is transferred to the lessee, who is therefore considered the owner.
 You only benefit from this model if you already own assets that you can sell and then lease back.
-Instead of real flexibility, this approach is more of a financing approach and less of a measure to become truly asset-light.
+Instead of real flexibility, this approach is also more of a financing approach and less of a measure to become truly asset-light.

 3. rents

-The advantages of the rental model are quite diverse:
+The advantages of the rental model are manifold:

-- Investment avoidance: Even when renting, high investments can be avoided at the beginning.
-Expensive facilities and equipment can be provided cost-effectively and promptly.
+• Investment avoidance: High initial investments can also be avoided when renting.
+Expensive systems and equipment can be provided cost-effectively and promptly.

-- Low financial burden: Instead, regular instalments are to be paid for the use of the assets, which places only a small burden on the cash flow each month.
+• Low financial burden: Instead, regular installments have to be paid for the use of the assets, resulting in a low monthly burden on cash flow.

-- Maximum flexibility: As a rule, there is also the possibility to terminate the lease flexibly and thus react quickly to growing or declining demand.
-Leased assets are not property, which is why they do not need to be capitalised in the balance sheet.
+• Maximum flexibility: As a rule, it is also possible to terminate the lease flexibly and thus react quickly to growing or declining demand.
+Leased assets are not owned, which is why they do not need to be capitalized in the balance sheet.

-- Tax advantages: The rents paid can be claimed 100% as current operating expenses for tax purposes.
-In many cases, these are more relevant than any depreciation, which according to the AfA tables for furniture, for example, can be divided and claimed on a straight-line basis over 13 years.
+• Tax advantages: The rents paid can be claimed 100% as current operating expenses for tax purposes.
+In many cases, this is more relevant than any depreciation, which, according to the depreciation tables for furniture, for example, can be divided and claimed on a straight-line basis over 13 years.

 However, depending on strategic importance or availability, it can be a disadvantage that the tenant does not acquire legal ownership of the assets.
 Consequently, there is no control over the goods beyond the agreed purpose of use.